-The goal of the Environmental Action Committee in hosting the festival is to help you learn and appreciate as much as possible the abundant birds, wildlife, native wildflowers, and help develop your skills and appreciation for the unique lands, waters and biodiversity of West Marin.
-Our region has one of the highest bird species counts in the United States, thanks to our mild weather, diverse habitats, the Pacific Flyway, and the excellent work by conservationists and local, state and federal community organizations and agencies who protect our mutual resources and public spaces.
+We hope the festival will help you learn more about the area's abundant biodiversity, including birds, wildlife, native wildflowers, and help develop your skills and appreciation for the unique lands, waters and biodiversity of West Marin and Sonoma counties.
+Our region has one of the highest bird species counts in the United States, thanks to our mild weather, diverse habitats, the Pacific Flyway, ocean currents, and the excellent work by conservationists and local, state and federal community organizations and agencies who protect our mutual resources and public spaces.
 See our Year of the Bird and/or Bird Checklists & Other Resources web pages to learn more.